-Program Dates: July 6 to 16 (Civics), July 17 to 29 (Careers) – Students can take either course or both courses.
+Program Dates: July 5 to 17 (Civics), July 18 to 28 (Careers) – Students can take either course or both half-credit courses.

 Courses are offered on-line using “the HUB”.
-Teachers will book on-line “Office Hours” one day each week.
-These half credit courses are equivalent to 55 hours of in class time each.
+Teachers will book on-line “Office Hours” one hour each day on MS Teams.
+These half credit courses are equivalent to 55 hours of in-class time each.

 About the Civics Course

 CIVICS (POLITICS) from the 2013 REVISED Canadian and World Studies, Ontario Curriculum document

 Politics involves the study of how societies are governed, how policy is developed, how power is distributed, and how citizens take public action.
 The Grade 10 course Civics and Citizenship focuses on civics, a branch of politics that explores the rights and responsibilities of citizens, the processes of public decision making, and ways in which citizens can act for the common good within communities at the local, national, and/or global level.
 By focusing on civics and citizenship education, this course enables students to develop their understanding of what it means to be a responsible citizen and to explore various elements of the citizenship education framework.

 Civics and Citizenship provides opportunities for students to investigate issues of civic importance, the roles of different levels of government in addressing these issues, and how people’s beliefs and values affect their positions on these issues.
 Students will analyse the roles, responsibilities, and influence of citizens in a democratic society and explore ways in which people can make a difference in the various communities to which they belong.
 Students are encouraged to clarify their own beliefs and values relating to matters of civic and political importance and to explore ways in which they can respond to these matters.